As part of our continued effort to help the art community, we’d like to share with you some avenues of financial help for artists.

 Note: Due to the overwhelming requests for aid from the COVID-19 pandemic they are temporarily limiting relief and assistance applications to those qualified applicants who are dealing with IMMEDIATE MEDICAL EMERGENCIES and their aftermaths.
 This restriction will be revisited periodically as conditions change.

-Updated weekly, this list of art resources is a comprehensive index that provides information on local, state, and national aid.
+This list of art resources is a comprehensive index that provides information on local, state, and national aid (check back for updates).

 The Joan Mitchell Foundation is an evolving compilation of support programs, including grant opportunities, and financial and personal well-being webinars.

-From the New York Foundation for the Arts: One-time unrestricted cash grants of $2,000 for freelance, contract, or non-salaried art workers living in New York, New Jersey, or Connecticut.
+From the New York Foundation for the Arts: One-time unrestricted cash grants of $2,000 for freelance, contract, or non-salaried art workers living in New York, New Jersey, or Connecticut (stay tuned for updates).

 It’s Not All Bad News